11 January 2010

 For some reason this system isn’t as effective in mourning doves and their feet are prone to freezing.
 Since they’re a game bird (did you know they’re hunted in 38 states?) they’ve been studied extensively.
 In one study, mourning doves with frostbitten feet were rescued.
 They recovered from their injuries in six weeks but their damaged toes fell off.
 They survived to a normal life span with fewer toes, but life is short for a mourning dove anyway.
 Their average adult life expectancy is only one year.

-I felt bad for the bird at my feeder but I know that if he has enough to eat he’ll survive.
+Though the mourning dove in my backyard may lose some toes I know he’ll survive if he has enough to eat.
 The real killer right now is lack of food and since mourning doves eat from the ground their food is repeatedly covered by snowfall.

 I’ll keep my feeders filled and hope for the best.